 It takes less than a minute to install the car seat using LATCH anchors.
 Buckling in your little one is simplified by the front adjustable five-point harness, a must-have if you want to skip the stress of achieving a snug fit.

 The APT Convertible supports both rear-facing and front-facing modes (up to 40 pounds).
 And while that weight maximum is mediocre when compared to many others, it’s important to remember that this seat weighs just 13 pounds and is designed be light and transportable during the most dependent stage of your child’s life.

 However, this convertible hasn’t cut any corners.
 It features side-impact protection to shield your child’s neck and head from crash forces, and it is padded up with a thick foam lining that provides extra protection.

 The seat is also equipped with two built-in cup holders.
 Bottom line: our Geeks loved this seat, and thanks to its color and design, your little one will love it even more.

 Always heed the expiration date.

-In the US, federal safety standards do not require companies to limit the lifespan of a particular car seat.
-However, independent tests, and those conducted by manufacturers, have shown that expiration dates can save lives as they prevent the use of seats that may have degraded over time, are equipped with dated safety tech or may no longer meet new safety standards set by authorities.
+In the U.S., federal safety standards do not require companies to limit the lifespan of a particular car seat.
+However, independent tests and those conducted by manufacturers have shown that expiration dates can save lives as they prevent the use of seats that may have degraded over time, are equipped with dated safety tech, or don’t meet the new safety standards set by authorities.

-The National Highway Traffic and Safety Administration has even endorsed usage limits set by manufacturers.
-Typically, seats should not be used for longer than ten years, but some companies suggest scrapping your seat as soon as six to eight years after the date you began using the convertible car seat.
+The National Highway Traffic Safety Administration has even endorsed usage limits set by manufacturers.
+Typically, seats should not be used for longer than 10 years, but some companies suggest scrapping your seat as soon as six to eight years after the date you began using it.